interest-protocol/sui-defi/README.md

 - **library:** It contains utility functions that are used by other modules
 - **airdrop:** It contains the module to airdrop the IPX governance token to whitelisted accounts
 - **examples:** A myriad of examples on how to interact with various modules
+- **audits** It contains code audits
+- **dex-quote** A package that includes view functions to quote swap, add and remove liquidity values

 ## Mainnet Objects